-Phonics is taught daily through the Letters and Sounds programme and begins in Year R. We use Oxford Reading Tree to support the development of early reading skills and high quality texts support our reading provision to ensure that children develop a love of reading.
+Phonics is taught daily through the Letters and Sounds programme and begins in Year R. We use Oxford Reading Tree and Big Cat Phonics to support the development of early reading skills and high quality texts support our reading provision to ensure that children develop a love of reading.
 From Year 2, the children access the Accelerated Reader Programme to further develop their comprehension skills.

 RE is central to our curriculum and reflective of our Christian ethos.
 We follow the scheme of work created through the Canterbury Diocese called Understanding Christianity as well as exploring other world faiths through separate Canterbury Diocese Planning.
 RE is taught as a discrete subject on a weekly basis and is constantly applied through our school values.